 You can eat hot dogs boiled or fried, but to make them taste best, better go outside!

-That clue leads to an outdoor barbecue grill.
+That clue led to an outdoor barbecue grill.

 Clue #2: Stretched Word Clue

-This clue says the word FRIDGE with some extra squiggly lines before and after the word.
-The whole thing is stretched so that it's difficult to read unless you lay the clue on a flat surface and then crouch down so that the clue is at eye level.
+This clue said the word "FRIDGE" with some extra squiggly lines before and after the word.
+The whole thing was stretched, making it difficult to read unless they laid the clue on a flat surface and then crouched down to view the clue at eye level.

 *This clue is included in the printables.
-I figure everyone has a fridge, so this clue should work for anyone.
+I assume everyone has a fridge, so this clue should work for anyone.

 Clue #3: Peek-A-Boo Cipher

-This clue is found in the refrigerator.
-Here's what it says:
+This clue was found in the refrigerator.
+It said:

 Head to the room that holds nothing but books.
 Find "Cam Jansen and the Mystery of the Dinosaur Bones."
 Solve this math problem to find the page you need.